arenascdaniel/OSL-Shaders-/README.md

     TxTileMix.- this node is mixing ramdomly textures in a grid pattern.
 Use for avoiding visual repetitions on large tiled textures as brick walls.

-    TxBombing.- (or auto tile,) this node rotating scaling and traslating a texture in a cell pattern to make the illusion of seamless texture
+    TxBombing.- (or auto tile,) this node rotating scaling and traslating and seamlesly mixing a texture in a cell pattern to make the illusion of seamless texture

   Shaders